shiftx/faunadb-fql-lib/README.md

 SelectFQLib("foo.1", { foo: ["a", "b"] }) // => "b"
 SelectFQLib("bar.2", { foo: ["a", "b"] }, "default") // => "default"

-/*
-The below will create a document even if the value was found */

-Select(["bar", 0], { foo: ["a", "b"] }, q.Create(q.Collection('Foos'))) // => "a" + document created in Foos
+// The current Select in FQL always evaluates the default statement and will create a document even if the value was found Select(["bar", 0], { foo: ["a", "b"] }, q.Create(q.Collection('Foos'))) // => "a" + document created in Foos
-SelectFQLib(["bar", 0], { foo: ["a", "b"] }, q.Create(q.Collection('Foos'))) // => "a" no ducument created
+// SelectFQLLib will only evaluate if there is no match, so mutations are safe SelectFQLib(["bar", 0], { foo: ["a", "b"] }, q.Create(q.Collection('Foos'))) // => "a" no ducument created
 ```